parazyd/tordam/protocol.md

 * Tor-DAM **does not validate** if a node is malicious or not.
 This is a layer that has to be established on top.
 Tor-DAM is just the entry point into the network.
+* A node can become a directory once it is proven valid (not malicious).

 Protocol